 Completion of the final EIS, incorporating appropriate responses to public comments, and a subsequent adequacy decision by the MDNR and Record of Decision by the federal agencies are necessary before the land exchange can occur and various permits required to construct and operate the NorthMet Project can be issued.
-We anticipate the land exchange will occur and permits be issued during late first quarter of calendar 2015.
+We anticipate the land exchange will occur and permits be issued by the middle of calendar 2015.

-Prior to receipt of these permits, the Company will seek to secure construction financing that would be available upon receipt of key permits, with construction anticipated through the middle of calendar year 2016.
+Prior to receipt of these permits, the Company will seek to secure construction financing that would be available upon receipt of key permits, with construction anticipated to be complete approximately 15 months thereafter.